 Reader Greg Wasserman e-mailed us with a surprisingly not-so-unusual question about sending a drupe postcard from the Islands to his friends back home:

-In the March/April 2010 issue of HAWAII Magazine, there was a small article on mailing coconuts.
 Correct me if I am wrong, but the article said one could mail coconuts from any post office in Hawaii.
 I will be visiting in May and would like to surprise some friends with a rather "unique" postcard.
 If possible, I will be mailing from Honolulu.
 Where would I find coconuts to mail?

 Greg's referring to our short article on mailing coconut postcards from the post office in Hoolehua, Molokai.

 That post office is unique in that Postmaster Gary Lam (that's him pictured, right) will not only provide you with a coconut to mail, but lend you marking pens to decorate it.

 In theory, any U.S. Post Office should mail a coconut for you, though the ones in Hawaii are more used to doing so.
 However, only the Molokai post office will provide the coconut.
 Otherwise, you're on your own.